RoghayehMaleki/QPGdatabase-/Rank6SsinglegeneratorSITAs/README 3.45.02 PM.md

 To see the table, click [here](https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank6SsinglegeneratorSITAs/markdown-table.md)

- Data for valency $12$ is complete up to order $250$ and it is given in this [file](https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank6SsinglegeneratorSITAs/Rank6SqpgData.txt).
+ The data for valency $12$ is complete up to order $250$ and it is given in this [file](https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank6SsinglegeneratorSITAs/Rank6SqpgData.txt).